Homelab Kubernetes Platform (RKE2 + Rancher)

 Overview

-Workloads and infrastructure are managed as code with Kustomize, and I’ve introduced Argo CD to move toward a true GitOps workflow: desired state lives in Git, changes are reviewed and reproducible, and cluster drift becomes visible and correctable.
+Everything is managed as code and reconciled through GitOps (Kustomize + Argo CD) — desired state lives in Git, changes are reviewed and reproducible, and drift becomes visible and correctable.
+Internal services resolve through split-horizon DNS to stable hostnames instead of NodePorts.

 Homepage View